Strongest Nicotine Pouches 2026: Highest mg Ranked

 EU Scientific Committee (SCHEER)

-The EU's Scientific Committee on Health, Environmental and Emerging Risks published a preliminary opinion on nicotine pouches in 2022, noting that nicotine pouches "represent a new category" and that "nicotine is addictive and not risk-free."
-The committee highlighted concerns about high-concentration products but stopped short of recommending specific mg limits.
+The EU's Scientific Committee on Health, Environmental and Emerging Risks published a preliminary opinion on nicotine pouches in 2022, framing them as a relatively new category and reiterating the core point that nicotine is addictive and not risk-free.
+The committee also raised concerns about high-concentration products without setting a simple mg ceiling for consumers.

 Swedish Public Health Agency (Folkhälsomyndigheten)